santoshk48755-debug/Santosh-Kumar/README.md

 ## About Me
-This is my first Git Repository.
+This is my first GitHub Repository.
 <br>
 Author - Santosh Kumar
 <br>